1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 testimonials:
   - author: Anonymous
     quote: >-
-      I just called to tell you how great your Maddur Vada [fritter] is and how excited I am each time I am at the store.
-I always pick one up.
+      I just called to tell you how great and natural your Maddur Vada [fritter] is and how excited I am each time I have one from the store.
   - author: Anonymous
     quote: >-
-      The crunchy outside yet soft inside is a great touch especially with teh chilis.
+      The crunchy outside yet soft inside is a great touch especially with the chilis.
 They sneak up on you in the most happy and pleasant manner.
 full_image: /img/Our-Fritter-Main.jpg
 pricing:
-  heading: Interested in Junie's Spicy Fritter?
+  heading: Interested in purchasing Junie's Spicy Fritter?
   description: >
+  We offer two ways to get our delicious and lovable fritter into your hands - In-Store and Online.

   plans:
     - description: One the shelf at a local store and you can explore our partners stores as well!
 Explore our shop section.
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
+        - Net wt.
+2.65 oz (75.1g) per unit
+        - Sales tax may apply.
+VA (6%)
         - One or two varieties of beans"
       plan: Local Store
       price: 'By Vendor'
     - description: Online is coming soon for convenience to your doorstep.
 Can't wait, contact us!
-See details on our shop page.
+See details on our shop section.
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - Net wt.
+2.65 oz (75.1g) per unit
+        - Boxed securely and shipping cost based upon location
+        - Sales tax may apply
       plan: Online
       price: '3.50'
 ---